Skip to main content

 3 mentions Positive Neutral Negative

-Players find the grinding aspect of the game tedious and repetitive, as it requires clearing every monster on the screen to progress, which lacks challenge and disrupts the game's flow.
-The necessity to revisit nearly every area further exacerbates the monotony, making the experience feel laborious rather than enjoyable.
+Players find the grinding aspect of the game tedious and repetitive, as it requires clearing every monster on the screen to progress, which lacks challenge and enjoyment.
+The necessity to revisit nearly every area further exacerbates the monotony, detracting from the overall game experience.

 • “Given that there are a ton of small rooms at the beginning of the game (after the tutorial), this game is immediately tedious and repetitive.”